cadebrown/old.cade.site/_posts/2021-10-03-diy-fast-isprime.md

 thumb: /files/diy-fast-isprime-0.webp
 ---

-We've all had to include a little `isprime()` function in our code, right? (well, most people reading my blog probably have).
+we've all had to include a little `isprime()` function in our code, right? (well, most people reading my blog probably have). in this article I provide an implementation of a primality test (in C) that is quite a bit faster for larger values, and is still easily embeddable and usable within existing applications

-In this article I present an implementation that is quite a bit faster than the naive implementation I came up with for larger values, and is easy to include in your own projects.
-I show the implementation in C, but it is designed to be portable to any other language (albeit with different performance charactersistics... please contact me if you have found an improvement/problem on your hardware)

 <!--more-->

 ## Naive Implementation

-Most programmers, when asked to check whether a number is prime, would probably write some code like the following:
+most programmers, when asked to check whether a number is prime, would probably write some code like the following (myself included):

 ```c